ufukcam/ufukcamcom/README.md

-# ufukcam.com with Delog - Blog for Developer and Designer
+# ufukcam.com - Blog for Developer and Designer I used delog
 This simple website built with GatsbyJS and Netlify CMS.
 Deploys on netlify with single click.
 This Starter is sponsered by [W3Layouts](https://w3layouts.com).

 [![Delog - Gatsby Starter Demo](https://www.kodix.net/ufukcamcom.jpg)](https://ufukcam.com/)